-Note: all page and citation info for the quotes below refers to the Penguin Classics edition of Jane Eyre published in 2006.
+Note: all page numbers and citation info for the quotes below refer to the Penguin Classics edition of Jane Eyre published in 2006.

 Chapter 1 Quotes

 You have no business to take our books; you are a dependant, mama says; you have no money; your father left you none; you ought to beg, and not to live here with gentlemen's children like us.

 Returning, I had to cross before the looking-glass; my fascinated glance involuntarily explored the depth it revealed.
 All looked colder and darker in that visionary hollow than in reality: … the strange little figure there gazing at me, with a white face and arms specking the gloom, and glittering eyes of fear moving where all else was still, had the effect of a real spirit.

 Ere I had finished this reply, my soul began to expand, to exult, with the strangest sense of freedom, of triumph, I ever felt.
 It seemed as if an invisible bond had burst, and that I had struggled out into unhoped-for liberty.

 I resolved, in the depth of my heart, that I would be most moderate … I told her all the story of my sad childhood.
 Exhausted by emotion, my language was more subdued than it generally was when it developed that sad theme; and mindful of Helen's warnings against the indulgence of resentment, I infused into the narrative far less of gall and wormwood than ordinary.
 Thus restrained and simplified, it sounded more credible: I felt as I went on that Miss Temple fully believed me.